TITLE 89: SOCIAL SERVICES

 D) instruction about the monthly testing of the base unit and how to transmit the test results to the support center; and

-E) providing the client with easy to understand written instructions in the use of EHRS devices, including how to report a malfunction of the equipment.
-These instructions shall also be available in Braille or tape recorded to meet the client's needs;
+E) providing the participant with easy to understand written instructions in the use of EHRS devices, including how to report a malfunction of the equipment.
+These instructions shall also be available in Braille or tape recorded to meet the participant's needs;

-5) obtain client's/representative's signature to document that the EHRS unit was delivered and installed and that instructions and demonstration were given and understood.
-A copy of this receipt must be sent to the Case Coordination Unit;
+5) obtain participant's/authorized representative's signature to document that the EHRS unit was delivered and installed and that instructions and demonstration were given and understood.
+A copy of this receipt must be sent to the CCU;

 6) own and operate a support center to provide live monitoring on a continuous basis, direct an appropriate response whenever the EHRS system is activated, and provide necessary technical support for fault conditions, including a language line that provides interpreter service for at least 140 languages and communication facilitated by a teletypewriter (TTY) communication device for the deaf, as appropriate;